📋 What is a Quiet Enjoyment Violation?

 HVAC, plumbing, or elevator noise that landlord fails to repair

-• Emotional distress - Damages for sleep loss, anxiety, and stress
+• Emotional distress: damages for sleep loss, anxiety, and stress, subject to proof

-• Actual damages - Medical costs, lost work productivity
+• Actual damages: medical costs, lost work productivity, with documentation

 Types of Noise Violations